PdxCodeGuild/20171003-FullStack-Day/1 - Python/labs/lab32-rain_data.md

 ```

 Download one of these files (or the csv I've compiled containing all of them), and write a function to load the file.
-Each line of the file will become a list consisting of a `datetime` and a series of `int`s.
-The whole table will be a list of those lists.
+Each line of the file will become a list or class or tuple consisting of a `datetime` and a series of `int`s.

 To parse the dates, use `datetime.striptime`.
 Below I've shown how to parse an example string, resulting in a `datetime` object.